manloloy/ECE205Course/Labs/Lab02/README.md

 - Reinforce array traversal and swapping.
 - Learn function declarations and definitions.

 Lab04F & Lab04G: A real application of pointers and arrays.
 Lab02F is a basic example giving grayscale values that represent a picture.
 Build the functions correctly to get the correct result.
 Lab02G - use your funcitons on a real image.
 Requires some header files from online.
+For lab G, you will need additional header files and some test images.
+These can be found in the required_files directory.